andredarcie/csharp-quick-reference-guide/README.md

-unchecked      // Is used to suppress overflow-checking for integral-type arithmetic operations and conversions unsafe         // Denotes an unsafe context, which is required for any operation involving pointers ushort         // An integral type, unsigned 16-bit integer using          // As a directive, when it is used to create an alias for a namespace or to import types defined in other namespaces
+unchecked      // Is used to suppress overflow-checking for integral-type arithmetic operations and conversions unsafe         // Denotes an unsafe context, which is required for any operation involving pointers ushort         // An integral type, unsigned 16-bit integer using          // As a directive, when it is used to create an alias for a namespace or to import types
-               // As a statement, when it defines a scope at the end of which an object will be disposed using static   // Designates a type whose static members you can access without specifying a type name virtual        // Is used to modify a method, property, indexer, or event declaration and allow for it to
+               // defined in other namespace.
+As a statement, when it defines a scope at the end of which
+               // an object will be disposed
+using static   // Designates a type whose static members you can access without specifying a type name virtual        // Is used to modify a method, property, indexer, or event declaration and allow for it to
                // be overridden in a derived class